hyperledger-labs/splice/cluster/README.md

 the Canton Network software.
 This configuration includes the cluster ingress IP address, DNS records, and the certificate used for incoming traffic.
-From within a deployment directory for a cluster, this stack can be managed with `cncluster infra_pulumi`.
+From within a deployment directory for a cluster, this stack can be managed with `cncluster pulumi infra`.
 The following commands cover the typical lifecycle of a Canton Network cluster.

-* `cncluster infra_pulumi up` - Apply the infrastructure configuration
-  to the cluster..
+* `cncluster pulumi infra up` - Apply the infrastructure configuration to the cluster..
-* `cncluster infra_pulumi down` - Remove the configured infrastructure
-  for the cluster.
+* `cncluster pulumi infra down` - Remove the configured infrastructure for the cluster.
-* `cncluster infra_pulumi refresh` - Refresh Pulumi's infrastructure
-  state database based on the current cluster infrastructure.
+* `cncluster pulumi infra refresh` - Refresh Pulumi's infrastructure state database based on the current cluster infrastructure.
 This is useful when a cluster configuration is updated externally.